-l received the product manuals and was thoroughly instructed about the care, adjustments, safe operation, and applicable warranty policy.
+I received the product manuals and was thoroughly instructed about the care, adjustments, safe operation, and applicable warranty policy.
 I thoroughly instructed the customer about the equipment care, adjustments, safe operation, and applicable warranty policy, and reviewed the manuals with them.
-Customer Dealer Address Address City, State/Province, ZIP/Postal Code City, State/Province, ZIP/Postal Code ( ) Phone Number Phone Number Contact Name Model Serial Number Delivery date Dealer Inspection Checklist Tire pressure is correct (see the tire sidewall).
-All support stands mays freely Tires are in working condition.
-All support stands move freely Machine controls function correctly.
+Customer Dealer Address Address City, State/Province, ZIP/Postal Code City, State/Province, ZIP/Postal Code ( ) ( ) Phone Number Phone Number Contact Name Model Serial Number Delivery date Dealer Inspection Checklist Tire pressure is correct (see the tire sidewall).
+All support stands move freely.
+Tires are in working condition.
+Machine controls function correctly.
 Safety Checks All fasteners are torqued to the correct specifications.
 All safety labels are applied and legible.
 All grease points are lubricated.
 All guards, shields are installed and the covers are closed.
 Purchased accessories are included, if applicable.
 Wheel lug nuts are tightened to the correct torque.
 Operator's Manual is in the document tube.
 A retainer is installed through each hitch point.
 Hydraulic system and cylinders function correctly.
 Operating and safety instructions were reviewed.
 Hydraulic controls move freely.
 Rear reflectors are present and not damaged.
 Hydraulic fluid reservoir level is correct.
 WXT20H Hydraulic connections are tight, and hoses and fittings are in Safety chains are on the ball-mount hitch. good condition.
 If purchased, all lights operate correctly (for example, running, brake, turn signal, license plate).
-There are no hydraulic leaks. biako, turii signai, noonse platej.
+There are no hydraulic leaks. state, tarr orginal, noonoo piato).
 Engine starts and operates, and fluid levels are correct.